 Sigh.
 Sounds wonderful, doesn’t it?

 Unfortunately, thanks to school and work, spending the winter where it’s warm is never an option.
-So, I just have to make do.
+So, I just have to make do with what I have.

 I can’t experience the tropics in its entirety, but I can experience it bit by bit through my senses.